cmu-rss-lab/rosdiscover-evaluation/README.rst

 Derive and check architecture for RQ2
 -------------------------------------

-The experimental setups for RQ2 are in the `experiments/recovery/subjects` directories.
-We currently report results for recovery in `turtlebot`, `autorally`, and  `husky`.
+The experimental setups for RQ2 are in the :code:`experiments/recovery/subjects` directories.
+We currently report results for recovery in :code:`turtlebot`, :code:`autorally`, and  :code:`husky`.
 RQ2 consists of two phases followed by checking and comparison of results.
-All the examples will be given or `autorally` but should be the same for the other subjects.
+All the examples will be given or :code:`autorally` but should be the same for the other subjects.
 All commands are executed in the root directory of this package.

 Note the for convenience, we provide a shell script that automates all the steps below.
 It assumes that all the images have been prebuilt as described above.
 To run this: